kozloffsky/MVentory_API/README.md

 Read more [here](https://github.com/mVentory/MVentory_Tm/wiki/Attribute-features).

 ####Category mapping
-The app does not allow the user to choose the category of the product.
-Instead, the categories are mapped based on product properties.
+The Android app does not allow the user to manually choose the category of the product.
+A more streamlined approach is taken, where the categories are mapped to products based on their properties (expressed through the product attributes).
+This approach greatly simplifies category maangement.

-Open an attribute set and scroll down to `Category Matching section`.

-1. Create a default mapping rule by selecting a category and saving the rule.
-Any product from this attribute set will be placed under the selected category.
-2. Create individual rules by selecting attributes and their values from the dropdowns and mapping them to categories on the right.

-mVentory extension evaluates attributes from top down.
-The first matching rule is applied.
-You can drag saved rule blocks up and down to arrange them from the most specific at the top to the most generic at the bottom.

-* Multiple values of the same attribute are combined using OR operand.
-* Multiple attributes are combined using AND operand.
-* Used attribute and values are greyed out, but can be used as many times as needed.

 Read more about [category matching rules](https://github.com/mVentory/MVentory_Tm/wiki/Category-mapping).